Jemsoft/monocular-demo-facefinder/README.md

 That's it!
 Our app will now count the number of faces in an image.

 To make it more interesting let's use [Crop](http://docs.jemsoft.co/?javascript#crop) to extract the faces from the image and append them to the page.
 Let's write a crop function that uses the bounding box from face-detection to extract the face out of the image.
 Each face is represented by 2 points (top, left), (bottom, right).
-We can pass the points straight to crop since it accpets the same 2 points to crop an image, however we need to add our desired encoding type to the object.
+We can pass the points straight to crop since it accepts the same 2 points to crop an image, however we need to add our desired encoding type to the object.

 ```javascript
 function crop(image, face) {